The TexVet Team

 Carrie retired from U.S. Navy in 2011, and in these roles proudly continues to serve military members and veterans in Texas and across the nation.
 She utilized Tuition Assistance and the Post 9-11 GI Bill to complete her BA and MS in Workforce Education and Development from the University of Southern Illinois University Carbondale.

 Micah Burnett is an Army veteran.
-In 2001, he deployed to Kosovo with the 10th Mountain Division.
-In 2003, Micah deployed to Iraq with the 173rd Airborne Brigade.
-He received the Army Commendation Medal for his time in service.
+He deployed to Kosovo with the 10th Mountain Division and to Iraq with the 173rd Airborne Brigade.

 Micah is a graduate of The University of Texas at Austin.